Hanson (band): 2009–2012: Shout It Out

 In December 2009, Hanson announced they would play five consecutive concerts at New York's Gramercy Theater.
 Each concert featured one of the band's four previous albums in its entirety, and the premiere of their upcoming Spring 2010 release.
-Dubbed 'Five of Five', the engagement began with a performance of Hanson's debut, Middle of Nowhere, on April 26, 2010 and then moved onto 2000's This Time Around on April 27, 2004's Underneath followed on April 28 with 2007's The Walk on April 29.
+Dubbed 'Five of Five', the engagement began with a performance of Hanson's major label debut, Middle of Nowhere, on April 26, 2010 and then moved onto 2000's This Time Around on April 27, 2004's Underneath followed on April 28 with 2007's The Walk on April 29.
 On April 30, the band unveiled their new album, Shout It Out.
 The concert series was also streamed live on band's official website, Hanson.net, and included an exclusive "Backstage Pass" stream for fan club members.
 On March 6, 2010, Hanson shot dance and other sequences for their upcoming music video of their new single, "Thinking 'Bout Somethin'", at Greenwood Avenue in Tulsa.
 Hanson recruited professional dancers for the shoot and also invited fans and local residents to take part in the video, which is an homage to the Blues Brothers.
 The video was directed by Todd Edwards, co-founder of Blue Yonder Films.
 It was released for public viewing on their MySpace channel on April 15, 2010.
 "Weird Al" Yankovic has a cameo appearance as the tambourine player.

 On June 8, 2010, Hanson's fifth studio record was released.
 Shout It Out debuted at number 30 on the Billboard 200, number 2 on the Indie chart, and No. 16 on the digital chart.
 On June 15, 2010, the band's free concert at the South Street Seaport in New York City rather incongruously ended in a riot after an estimated 20,000 fans showed up at a venue which could only accommodate half that many people.
 The rapper Drake was also on the bill.
-Hanson offered a "platinum package" of their Shout it Out record which included artwork hand-painted by the band's members.
-In October 2010, Hanson released "The 113 Painting Book" which includes the paintings they created for these packages.
+Hanson offered a "platinum package" of their Shout it Out record which included artwork hand-painted by band member Zac Hanson.
+In October 2010, Hanson released "The 113 Painting Book" which includes the paintings created for these packages.
 To promote their new album, Shout It Out, Hanson toured from July 2010 through November 2010.
-The tour kicked off in Buffalo, NY on July 21, with the final show in Toronto, Ont., on November 23.
+The tour kicked off in Buffalo, New York on July 21, with the final show in Toronto, on November 23.
 Throughout the tour, the band broadcast live streams from their website.
 The footage included introducing the local musician winners of their opening band contest, a few full length concerts, and walks with fans to fight AIDS and poverty in Africa for their Take the Walk Campaign.
 One of the most notable concerts included two days in November at Walt Disney World Resort's Food and Wine Festival for the Eat to the Beat concert series.